rust-stuco/lectures/week2/slides.md

 ---

-# Return values and Scope
+# Return Values and Scope

 Returning values can also transfer ownership.